 Advised an aviation startup operationalise its business model of aggregating chartered and non-scheduled flights.
 Selling unused seats on chartered flights increases the number of passengers on routes multi-fold.
 This is a crucial commercial development for the industry.

-Our team also structured the commercial arrangements for a large airport ground-handling company.
-It is in the development of a mobile-based software application integrating the entire airport eco-system across the country.
+Our team advised an airport ground-handling company in the development of a mobile-based software application integrating the entire airport eco-system across the country.
 The application provided on-demand travel information including detailed flight status, baggage tracking information, airport, and in-flight entertainment, among others.
 The mandate involved advising the client on strategic collaboration contracts with various stakeholders in the eco-system, including airport authorities, airlines, and related service providers.

 Our team advised Team Indus on their spacecraft launch contract for a planned moon mission with the Indian Space Research Organisation (ISRO).
 The contract was challenging for several reasons: a.
 Unclear regulations; b.
 A private lunar mission was globally unprecedented at the time; c.
 A high-value contract for a dedicated launch – the entire spacecraft was on the lease and not a portion of the payload capacity.